rachohwee/Predicting-Hotel-Booking-Cancellations/README.md

 # Exploratory Data Analysis (EDA)
 ....

-# Models built
+# Models ranked based on Precision Score
-1. Logistic Regression
-2. Decision Tree
-3. Random Forest
-4. Extreme Gradient Boosting (XGBoost)
+1. Decision Tree: 0.99
-5. Feedforward Neural Network (FNN)
+2. Feedforward Neural Network (FNN): 0.88
-6. Support Vector Diagram

-# Pass in the Top 3 models, based on Precision, into Hard-Voting Ensemble Method
+3. Extreme Gradient Boosting (XGBoost): 0.81
+4. Logistic Regression: 0.81
+5. Random Forest: 0.77

+**Justifications**
+- Based on my findings, Feedforward Neural Network seems to be the most appropriate model to use to predict hotel booking cancellations!
+- Even though Decision Tree produced the highest precicion score, it is worth noting that the model is extremely prone to overfitting.
+And that probably resulted in the almost perfect precision score as well

 # Finding unseen data (if possible?)